wamdam/backy2/docs/source/datalayout.rst

 s3 data backend
 ~~~~~~~~~~~~~~~

-The *s3 data backend* stores backy2's blocks in 4MB objects [1]_ in an S3
+The *s3 data backend* stores benji's blocks in 4MB objects [1]_ in an S3
 compatible storage (e.g. amazon s3, riak cs, ceph object gateway).

 These are the parameters in ``backy.cfg`` to configure the *s3 data backend*::

     [DataBackend]
-    type: backy2.data_backends.s3
+    type: benji.data_backends.s3

     # Your s3 access key
     aws_access_key_id: key